golemfactory/golem-docs/src/pages/docs/creators/python/guides/task-model.md

 - Execute the tasks (it might require sending data to and from providers)
 - Combine the individual outputs into the final solution of the problem at hand.

 It's worth noting here that the number of fragments does not necessarily need to depend on the number of provider nodes commissioned to perform our tasks.
-You can specify the maximum number of providers by the `max_workers` parameter of `execute_tasks` and the high-level API will spawn activities such number of providers as long as there are enough providers available to be engaged you have enough tasks to execute.
+You can specify the maximum number of providers by the `max_workers` parameter of `execute_tasks` and the high-level API will spawn activities equal to that, as long as there are enough providers available to be engaged.
 If the eventual number of fragments is higher than the number of workers, the API will take care of distributing those fragments against the available nodes in an optimal way.

 The requestor agent will use the API provided by the Golem SDK.
 One of the APIs implemented there is the Task API based on the Task Model.